sutardjik/poppyviz/README.md

 ## Home

-- Folium (OpenStreetMap)
+- Folium (OpenStreetMap) with capitals of featured countries
-  - Pinned locations of countries' capitals
-    - Hover on capital to view name
-    - Click on capital to see geographic coordinates
 - Individual Mapbox displays for each country

 ## Countries